 - Adjust: Once you have tested and analyzed your system, look for what is lacking and then take action.
 Make adjustments and start to track the results all over again in a cycle of perpetual improvement.

-If you need a quick, rock-solid, award-winning way to report, prove, and improve on the success of your training programs, we’ve got the perfect solution and it’s called Lambda Analytics “Zoola”!
+If you need a quick, rock-solid, award-winning way to report, prove, and improve on the success of your training programs, we’ve got the perfect analytics solution from Lambda Suite!

 Finding Remote Onboarding and Training Success